SShink0/Ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BlitzWingH743/README.md

 ## Battery Monitoring

-The board has a builtin voltage sensor and a current sensor input tied to its 4 in 1 ESC current sensor.
-The voltage sensor can handle up to 8S
+The board has a built-in voltage sensor and  current sensor.
+The voltage sensor can handle up to 8S LiPo batteries.
-LiPo batteries.

 The correct battery setting parameters are: